 German Shepherds make great ranch dogs as well.
 They can follow you around while you ride.
-They will follow you while you mend fences, check the livestock and other ranch related activities.
+They will follow you while you mend fences, check the livestock, and do other ranch-related activities.
 These dogs will also protect the livestock from predators.

 German Shepherds will protect those who they consider family.

 While they will not attack someone who comes to your house, they will bark to let you know that they see someone who does not belong.
-If you do not want your German Shepherd to attack your friends or members of your family who do not live with you, he’ll need proper training as a pup.
+If you do not want your German Shepherd to attack your friends or family members who do not live with you, he'll need proper training as a pup.

 These dogs love being with their human family and playing outside with them.
-German Shepherds need constant stimulation both mental and physical.
+German Shepherds need constant stimulation both mentally and physically.
 Take your German Shepherd for a walk.
-You can take him to the park and play fetch, or throw a Frisbee and watch him catch it in mid-air.
+You can take him to the park and play fetch or throw a Frisbee and watch him catch it in mid-air.

-German Shepherds are used in law enforcement to sniff out drugs, bombs, and as cadaver dogs.
+German Shepherds are used in law enforcement to sniff out drugs and bombs and as cadaver dogs.
 They are featured in many movies as police dogs.
-German Shepherds make great therapy dogs too.
+German Shepherds make great therapy dogs, too.
 They are used to lead the blind and help those with disabilities.